MontyTRC89/Tomb-Editor/TombLib/TombLib/Catalogs/TEN Node Catalogs/Readme.md

 ### Format

-Lua node scripts should follow this convention: several metadata signatures should be followed by actual function body which should start with conventional **LevelFuncs.Engine.Node.** prefix.
-Amount of argument metadata signatures should be the same as actual function arguments, and should be listed in the same order.
+Lua node scripts should follow this convention: several metadata entries should be followed by actual function signature which should start with conventional **LevelFuncs.Engine.Node.** prefix, and should be strictly single-line.
+Function signature should be followed by function body in arbitrary format.
+Amount of argument metadata entries should be the same as actual function arguments, and should be listed in the same order.

+### Argument naming and order

+Actual function arguments (e.g. `arg1`, `arg2` and `arg3` in `LevelFuncs.Engine.Node.MyFunction(arg1, arg2, arg3)`)
+should not be renamed after node went into production with official TE release - otherwise TE will not be able to identify arguments on project file reloading.
+However, since TE version 1.7.3, it is allowed to rearrange node arguments, if argument names were left untouched.
+You still need to preserve metadata entry order to correspond to function order though.

+Builders must be advised that they should migrate to version 1.7.3 as soon as possible, because skipping version 1.7.3, together with possible node argument reorderings in the future, may lead to data loss in existing node setups.

-### Metadata signature reference
+### Metadata entry reference

-Comment metadata signature reference (metadata block is indicated by a keyword which starts with !):
+Comment metadata entry reference (metadata block is indicated by a keyword which starts with !):

  - **!Name "NAME"** - NAME will be visible name for this function in node editor.